John Guillermin: MGM and Independent Artists

 Guillermin was hired by producer Sy Weintraub to help re-invigorate the Tarzan series.
 The result was Tarzan's Greatest Adventure (1959), now regarded as one of the best Tarzan movies.
 One writer called it "the most relentless and brutal Tarzan film ever made - it's Guillermin's Heart of Darkness".
 It was followed by a heist film with Aldo Ray and Peter O'Toole, The Day They Robbed the Bank of England (1960), also made for MGM.

 Guillermin was hired by Independent Artists to make the crime thriller Never Let Go (1960) with Richard Todd and Peter Sellers; Guillermin also wrote the story.
 For the same company, Guillermin made Waltz of the Toreadors (1962), based on a Jean Anouilh play, which reunited him with Sellers.
 The latter was particularly successful at the box office.
 In between the two movies, Guillermin directed Tarzan Goes to India (1962), another popular Tarzan movie.

 20th Century Fox

 Guns at Batasi (1964) was an adventure-drama set in the last days of British colonialism.
 It was meant to be made by the Boulting Brothers, but they dropped out, and Guillermin took over.
 The film, starring Richard Attenborough, was released by 20th Century Fox, whose head of production Darryl F. Zanuck became a fan of Guillermin and signed him for two more films.
 These were Rapture (1965), shot in France with Melvyn Douglas, and The Blue Max (1966), an expensive aerial epic starring George Peppard and James Mason.
 Peppard said working with Guillermin was "the most exciting, creative experience I've ever had."
 Zanuck was a mentor to Guillermin.
 "If he'd said he'd wanted a picture on a lab technician in the Sahara, I'd have done it eagerly", said Guillermin.
 The film was a huge commercial success.

 Hollywood career

 Guillermin received an offer to work in Hollywood, reuniting him with Peppard: P.J.
 (1968) (formerly known as Criss Cross), a detective movie for Universal.
-It was followed by another with Peppard, House of Cards (1968).
+It was followed by another with Peppard shot in Europe, House of Cards (1968).
 Neither were that popular.
 The Bridge at Remagen (1969) was a movie set in the Second World War, shot in Czechoslovakia and produced by David Wolper.
 It was a difficult shoot, complicated by the 1968 Soviet invasion.
 El Condor (1970) was a Western shot in Spain with Jim Brown.
 Guillermin returned to MGM with Skyjacked (1972), a popular thriller with Charlton Heston.
 For the same studio, he made Shaft in Africa (1973).

 Blockbusters

-He had a big hit with The Towering Inferno (1974) for producer Irwin Allen.
+Guillermin had a big hit with The Towering Inferno (1974) for producer Irwin Allen.
 Allen got most of the critical kudos which annoyed the director.
 "I wanted to fight it because dammit I made that picture," said Guillermin.
-"But I let the studio talk me out of it.They said it would only hurt business.
+"But I let the studio talk me out of it.
+They said it would only hurt business.
 But I was wrong.
 I should have fought."
 He was meant to make Hennessy but was replaced by Don Sharp.